Also available at:

 This product niche has mushroomed in the past couple of years.
 Also know as powerboards, although this term can be confusing as some "powerboards" have a stand-up handle which I think of as a scooter.
 Electric skateboard producers seem to appear and disappear more frequently than the producers of larger vehicles, probably because start-up costs are relatively low, but market penetration is difficult, especially in North America for such vehicles.
 Therefore, this page will probably be continuously out of date, no matter how often I update it.
 Any additions, corrections and contributions are always welcome.

-[Site no longer exists: http://www.exkatestore.com/] eXkate skateboards has at least 4 models of battery-powered skateboards.
+[dead site: http://www.exkatestore.com/] eXkate skateboards has at least 4 models of battery-powered skateboards.

 This website is powered by renewable